swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ## Summary

 Congratulations!
-You have successfully deployed the model on Kubernetes with MLEM, accessed it from an external IP address, and properly versioned and shared the deployment declaration and state.
+You have successfully deployed the model on Kubernetes with BentoML and Docker, accessed it from an external IP address.

 You can now use the model from anywhere.